Former Super Eagles Star Passes Away Hours Before World Cup Playoff Final vs DR Congo

 Who is Lawrence Onweazu Okonji?

-Former defunct Sharks FC, Lawrence Onweazu Okonji was a prominent member of the Super Eagles, previously known as the Green Eagles.
+Former defunct Sharks FC star, Lawrence Onweazu Okonji, was a prominent member of the Super Eagles, previously known as the Green Eagles.

-According to BSN, Okonji featured in high-profile matches for the Green Eagles against European sides, including Queens Park Rangers and Fortuna Dusseldorf.
+According to BSN, he featured in high-profile matches for Nigeria against European sides, including Queens Park Rangers and Fortuna Düsseldorf.

-The former NEPA FC player represented Nigeria between 1963 and 1973, playing alongside celebrated stars such as Joseph Erico, Peter Anieke, Paul Hamilton, and Sebastian Brodricks.
+The former NEPA FC player represented his country between 1963 and 1973, playing alongside celebrated stars such as Joseph Erico, Peter Anieke, Paul Hamilton, and Sebastian Brodricks.

 One of Okonji’s standout moments was his final goal at the historic Lagos City Stadium, now the Mobolaji Johnson Arena, in a symbolic farewell match before the facility was closed for renovation in 1973.